duongnhatthang/MetaRL-Literature-Review/README.md

 - Review related papers for the topic: Meta Reinforcement Learning for sequential decision problems.
 - 1-5 score how confident I am in understanding the paper (5: I think I got all the key concepts.
 1: I just skim through the paper)

+## Problem statement and notation:
+Add later.
 **Note:** At the moment, I focus more on MetaRL for Bandit problem.

 ## Paper list: